 “Yes, I am,” it agreed.

-“I don’t want to bore you but I’d like to dictate and have you write for me.”
+“I don’t want to bore you, but I’d like to dictate, can we do that now?”

 “All right, but speak slowly in the future.”